Do You Know The Most Popular Home Styles?

 RANCH

-Ranch-style homes became popular in America after World War II.
+Ranch-style homes became popular in the post-World War II era in America.
 These single-story dwellings are known for their extended, low profile and integration with the surrounding landscape.

 The Gamble House in Pasadena, California, is a quintessential Craftsman home.